All Products

 Create a snapshot

-1. Create subdirectories and objects.
+1. Create subdirectories and files.

 Create subdirectories named dir1 and dir2, and objects named file1 and file2 in the exampledir directory.